MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 For detailed walkthrough steps, navigate to [Test keyboard support using the Source Order Viewer](test-tab-key-source-order-viewer.md).

-## Testing contrast of text colors during various states
+## Testing contrast of text colors in various states

 The **Inspect** tool reports accessibility issues for one state at a time.
 To specify which state to inspect, on the **Styles** tab, select **\:hov (Toggle Element State)**, as follows.